 Information for Elected Officials & Candidates

-Visit the Indiana Secretary of State's website, where you can find needed forms, an Indiana Candidate Guide, a Campaign Finance Guide, and other useful information.
+Visit the Indiana Secretary of State's website, where you will find all necessary forms, an Indiana Candidate Guide, a Campaign Finance Guide, and other useful information.

-If a person wishes to run as an independent or minor party candidate they must file a petition of nomination.
+If a person wishes to run as an independent or minor party candidate for a local office, they must file a Petition of Nomination (CAN-21) and Consent of Independent or minor political Party Candidate (CAN-20) forms with the Tippecanoe County Board of Elections.
 Those forms can be found on the Indiana Secretary of State's website.
 In order to be placed on the ballot, an independent or minor party candidate must obtain signatures of registered voters in the election district the candidate wishes to represent.
-The petition must be signed by the number of registered voters equal to 2% of the total votes cast for Secretary of State in the 2018 general election in the election district that the candidate seeks to represent.
+The petition must be signed by the number of registered voters equal to 2% of the total votes cast for Secretary of State in the 2022 general election in the election district that the candidate seeks to represent.
 Please call our office for details on this.

 Statement of Organization

 After filing for office, a candidate must fill out a CFA-1 (DOC) no later than noon 10 days after filing for office, or noon 7 days after the final day to file for candidacy, whichever comes 1st.
 Please note that there are special exceptions for a candidate for local office in which the compensation is less than $5,000 a year, and the candidate does not raise or spend more than $500.
 A person in this scenario does not have to file any reports.
 Please call our office at 765-423-9303 with any questions.